Roanoke logperch: Behavior

-The Roanoke logperch use their conical snout to turn over gravel and feed on exposed invertebrates.
-This enables them to reach prey sheltered beneath rocks that may be unavailable to other benthic fishes; however, this feeding behavior relies on the availability of loosely embedded substrate.
-In an ecosystem, Roanoke Logperch can be an indication that the river or lake has very low turbidity.
+The Roanoke logperch uses its conical snout to turn over gravel and feed on exposed invertebrates.
+This enables it to reach prey sheltered beneath rocks that may be unavailable to other benthic fishes; however, this feeding behavior relies on the availability of loosely embedded substrate.
+In an ecosystem, the Roanoke logperch can be an indication that the river or lake has very low turbidity.

-Status
+Conservation status

-The Roanoke logperch is rated by the IUCN as being "Vulnerable".
+The Roanoke logperch is rated by the IUCN as being "vulnerable".
 The threats it faces are from urbanization, the impoundment of water resulting in the silting of waterways, and industrial and agricultural pollution.
 Nevertheless, the population seems fairly stable and may be increasing slightly in the Pigg River.

+In popular culture

+In 2023 the Roanoke logperch was featured on a United States Postal Service Forever stamp as part of the Endangered Species set, based on a photograph from Joel Sartore's Photo Ark.
+The stamp was dedicated at a ceremony at the National Grasslands Visitor Center in Wall, South Dakota.